-The loans to AI Insurance Holdings Pty Ltd, The Hogan Family Trust and Rapid Training Pty Ltd are interest free and are payable on demand.
+Blue Badge Insurance Australia Pty Ltd and The Hogan Family Trust are interest free and are payable on demand.

-The loan to Badger Australia Holdings Pty Ltd carried interest at 5% during the current financial year.
+The loan to Badger Australia Holdings Pty Ltd carried interest at 5% during the previous financial year.
 The interest rate was adjusted to 1.65% from the 1st of July 2021.
 Interest is payable on a monthly basis.
 The capital is payable after five years in June 2026.